How to Make German Schnitzel (Schweine-Schnitzel)

 How to make Classic German Schweine Schnitzel from Cosmopolitan Cornbread

 When we lived in Germany, I simply loved having schnitzel when we went to any gasthaus.
 Traditionally schnitzel is made from veal, but you can also find many pork variations.
-This is my absolutely favorite schnitzel to make.
+This is my absolute favorite schnitzel to make.
 The gravy is rich and creamy, and the schnitzel is crispy and tender.

 I dreamed about it last night.